JetBrains/kotlin-web-site/docs/topics/equality.md

 ## Floating-point numbers equality

-When the equality check operands are statically known to be `Float` or `Double` (nullable or not), the check follows the [IEEE 754 Standard for Floating-Point Arithmetic](https://en.wikipedia.org/wiki/IEEE_754).
+When the operands of an equality check are statically known to be `Float` or `Double` (nullable or not), the check follows the
+[IEEE 754 Standard for Floating-Point Arithmetic](https://en.wikipedia.org/wiki/IEEE_754).

+The behavior is different for operands that are not statically typed as floating-point numbers.
+In these cases, structural equality is implemented.
+As a result, checks with operands not statically typed as floating-point numbers differ from the
+IEEE standard.
+In this scenario:

-Otherwise, structural equality is implemented.
-This approach disagrees with the standard, considering that `NaN` is equal to itself, `NaN` is considered greater than any other element (including `POSITIVE_INFINITY`), and `-0.0` is not equal to `0.0`.
+* `NaN` is equal to itself
+* `NaN` is greater than any other element (including `POSITIVE_INFINITY`)
+* `-0.0` is not equal to `0.0`

 For more information, see [Floating-point numbers comparison](numbers.md#floating-point-numbers-comparison).